malakzaidi/Tps_POO_SDIA1/README.md

       -  `noteminimale()`: Returns the lowest grade, assuming the array is sorted.
       -  `notemaximale()`: Returns the highest grade, assuming the array is sorted.
       -  `compterEtudiants(double noteSaisie)`: Counts how many students received a specific grade by looping through the array and incrementing a counter each time the grade matches noteSaisie.
+     This Java code defines a class `Exercice1` that handles various operations on a set of student grades.
+Here's a breakdown of each part:
+     1. **Attributes and Initialization**:
+    The `notes` attribute is an array to store student grades.
+The constructor `Exercice1` takes the number of students (`numEtudiants`) as a parameter and initializes the `notes` array to that size.
+It then prompts the user to enter a grade for each student, storing each entry in the array.
+The `Scanner` used for input is closed after all entries to free resources.
+     2. **Sorting Grades**:
+    The `trierNotes` method sorts the `notes` array in ascending order using `Arrays.sort()`.
+This allows easier access to the minimum and maximum values.
+     3. **Calculating the Average Grade**:
+    The `moyenne` method calculates the average grade by summing all values in `notes` and dividing by the number of entries.
+It then returns this average.
+     4. **Finding the Minimum and Maximum Grades**:
+     - `noteminimale`: Returns the first element in the `notes` array, which is the smallest value if the array is sorted.
+     - `notemaximale`: Returns the last element in the `notes` array, which is the largest value if the array is sorted.
+     5. **Counting Students with a Specific Grade**:
+    The `compterEtudiants` method counts how many students have a particular grade (`noteSaisie`).
+It loops through the `notes` array, increments a counter each time a grade matches `noteSaisie`, and then returns this count.
+    In summary, `Exercice1` allows users to enter and manage student grades, providing functionality to sort, average, find min/max grades, and count occurrences of a specific grade.

 2. **Exercise 2: Verb Conjugation**